What to Expect After You Apply

-After you submit your application through the Common Application, Coalition Application, or Universal Application (we have no preference which application you use), you'll receive an email confirmation from us with a link to the Applicant Portal.
+After you submit your application through the Common Application or Coalition Application (we have no preference which application you use), you'll receive an email confirmation from us with a link to the Applicant Portal.
 Please note that we don't start sending application acknowledgment emails until mid-September, so if you submit your application very early, you may not receive the email until this time.
 In the portal, you can:

 - Update your email address, mailing address and other contact information

 - View your personalized application checklist

 - Confirm the testing information we have received